Filter your results by Grade, Designation and Year. PRO TIP: You can cycle through the different designations by pressing the "D" key.

 Numismatic Guaranty Corporation of America encourages all coin collectors to seek the counsel of qualified numismatists familiar with the certified coin marketplace before making any purchase based on this report.

 Disclaimer: The prices listed in the various NGC Price and Value Guides are compiled from a number of independent, third party sources in the numismatic community which NGC believes to be reliable.
-Prices provided are averages, not specific prices for individual coins.
+The NGC Price Guide value shows the average dealer retail price for an NGC-certified coin in a standard holder with a standard label, not specific prices for individual coins and does not reflect any premiums for special holders, labels or designations.
 Further, because these prices are only updated from time to time, they do not reflect short term pricing trends, which are quite common and are often quite dramatic, given the volatile nature of the collectible coin marketplace.
 This is especially true for rare coins, where there are fewer sales and greater variations in sale prices.
 For all of these reasons, the prices in these guides are designed to serve merely as one of many measures and factors that coin buyers and sellers can use in determining coin values.
 These prices are not intended, and should not be relied upon, to replace the due diligence and — when appropriate — expert consultation that coin buyers and sellers should undertake when entering into a coin transaction.
 As such, NGC disclaims all warranties, express or implied, with respect to the information contained in the NGC Guides.
 By using the NGC Guides, the user agrees that neither NGC nor any of its affiliates, shareholders, officers, employees or agents shall have any liability for any loss or damage of any kind, including without limitation any loss arising from reliance on the information contained in the Guides.

 Note: Retail prices for collectible coins can vary between dealers — sometimes significantly — based on a number of factors, including short-term pricing trends, eye appeal, trading frequency, special characteristics, market availability, demand and precious metal spot prices.